How to Diagnose Engine Misfires: Step-by-Step Guide

 The Usual Suspects: What Causes Misfires

-Ignition System Problems (The #1 Culprit)
+Ignition System Problems (The Number One Culprit)

 Fuel System Issues